TechNexion-Vision/vizionsdk/Samples/README.md

 ### CMakeLists.txt Configuration

-In this project, we use online installation for example.
-If you download VizionSDK by offline installation, please make sure the CMakeLists.txt is correct.
+In this project, we use library from the installation way for example.
+If you like to use VizionSDK in the local folder( ../Downloads/libVizionSDK-{os}-{version}/lib), please make sure the CMakeLists.txt is correct.

-- **Online Installation** (default)
+- **Link the Installation library** (default)
 ```cmake

 # Find vizionsdk package